haseebnqureshi/Basefloor/docs/guide/configuration.md

 # Configuration

-This guide covers all the configuration options available in MinAPI through the `minapi.config.js` file.
+This guide covers all the configuration options available in Basefloor through the `basefloor.config.js` file.

 ## Configuration File Structure

-The `minapi.config.js` file should export a function that receives the API object and returns a configuration object:
+The `basefloor.config.js` file should export a function that receives the API object and returns a configuration object:

 ```javascript
 module.exports = (API) => {